mgalavai/pebble-nix/README.md

 A full-featured Pebble smartwatch development environment in the cloud.
 This project makes it possible to develop Pebble apps without needing to install the SDK locally.

+## Latest Update
+- Fixed build issues in GitHub Actions by replacing nodejs-14_x with generic nodejs package
+- Added additional debug information to the build process
+- Enhanced error handling in the GitHub Actions workflow

 ## Features

 - **Cloud-Based Compilation** - Build Pebble apps in GitHub Actions